SougataMukherjee/DSA-and-Algo/readme.md

 output:test<br>
 //Q25 check number is perfect square or not<br>
 input: num=36,100
+//Q26 square root of a number<br>
+Input: n = 4 Output: 2
 output:yes<br>
 //Q26 how many capital and small letter in a string<br>
 input: str='AbbaBaa12'